 An offshore safety committee that called for the grounding of all variants of the Super Puma helicopter following the loss of a CHC-operated aircraft in the Shetland Islands has lifted the suspension.
 The Helicopter Safety Steering Group (HSSG) came to the decision following a two-day meeting of helicopter operators, trade unions and regulators in Aberdeen, Scotland, on Aug.
 29. The HSSG had suspended all four Super Puma aircraft from flying, including the AS332L/L1 and EC225 models, as ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Safety Group Clears Super Pumas In North Sea".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Safety Group Clears Super Pumas In North Sea".